MorganMLGman/info_webpage/content/projects/this_website.md

 ---
 ## 1. Static Webpage

 Let me explain how I created this website.
-Firstly, this website is a static webpage, but what static means?
+Firstly, this website is a static webpage, but what does static mean?

 A [static webpage](https://en.wikipedia.org/wiki/Static_web_page) is a website that is not generated dynamically, but rather is pre-generated and served as-is to the user.
 This means that the content of the website does not change based on user input or other factors, and it is typically faster and more secure than dynamic websites.

-Ok so now you know what a static webpage is, but are there any benefits to using a static webpage?
-Yes, there are many benefits to using a static webpage, including:
+Ok so now you know what a static webpage is, but are there any benefits of using a static webpage?
+Yes, there are many benefits of using a static site, including:
-- **Speed**: Static webpages are typically faster to load than dynamic webpages, as they do not require server-side processing or database queries.
+- **Speed**: Static websites are typically faster to load than dynamic webpages, as they do not require server-side processing or database queries.
-- **Cost**: Static webpages are often cheaper to host than dynamic webpages, as they do not require a server with a database or server-side scripting capabilities.
+- **Cost**: Static websites are often cheaper to host than dynamic webpages, as they do not require a server with a database or server-side scripting capabilities.
-- **Simplicity**: Static webpages are easier to create and maintain than dynamic webpages, as they do not require complex server-side programming or database management.
+- **Simplicity**: Static websites are easier to create and maintain than dynamic webpages, as they do not require complex server-side programming or database management.

 ## 2. Hugo

 But how do you create a static webpage?
-There are many ways to create a static webpage, but I will explain how I created this website using [Hugo](https://gohugo.io/) and [Hugo Profile](https://github.com/gurusabarish/hugo-profile).
+There are many ways to create a static site, but I will explain how I created this website using [Hugo](https://gohugo.io/) and [Hugo Profile](https://github.com/gurusabarish/hugo-profile).

-Hugo is a framework for building static websites quickly and easily.
+Hugo is a framework for building static sites quickly and easily.
 It is written in Go and is known for its speed and flexibility.

 Firstly, you need to install Hugo.
 You can do this by following the instructions on the [Hugo installation page](https://gohugo.io/getting-started/installing/).
 I am using Fedora, so I installed Hugo with this command:
 ```bash
 sudo dnf install hugo
 ```